max-talanov/1/TED/work.md

 I guess this complexity is what attracts most members of our group to this problem.

 There are several directions that worth to mention:

 Simulation of the basic (inborn emotional reactions) in a machine, This includes the simulation of the neurobiological processes that forms the emotional state.
-We have payed special attention to the neuropsychological connections to ...
+We have payed special attention to the neuropsychological nature of emotions on new generation of neural networks (realistic).
+Our idea was to use as much as possible close to nature mechanisms to gain an option to draw an analogy to the neurobiological experiments.

-We are doing computational neurobiology collaborating with neuroscientists.
-We have started the book about the machine consciousness mainly as the neural correlate to several mental activities, in other words: explaining philosophical/psychological phenomena in neurobiological terms.
+In close collaboration with neuroscientists we do computational neurobiological research with main goal to build the connectome of cortical column of a rat.
+This research is interesting from both medical: treatment of birth defects and AI: to build the realistic cortical column computational function.